 Everything I mentioned earlier culminates in my ability to see possibility in the seemingly impossible.
 When I slow down, embrace the fear, and feel with people I long to find a way.
 Not an answer.
 But a path.
 A path to possibility.

 Professionally, the altMBA helped me make a seemingly impossible leap into UX from the pharmaceutical world.
 It allowed me to embrace the tension between who I wanted to be and what I was on the path to becoming.
 Furthermore, it helped me with developing a mindset that not only gave me the courage to leap but to deal with with the instability, the struggle with my impostor, and the vulnerability that comes along with such a leap.
 Reflecting on this now—a year after I took the program—this change continues to be everlasting and empowering.

 If you’ve ever felt deep in your bones that there’s a different way to approach your work.
 A different way to approach your relationships—both professional and personal.
 That collaboration, connection, empathy, and generosity are essential and crucial values to you, but you just haven’t been able to point to a place where all those things come together and make something great.
 Well, I think you might find it here in the altMBA.
 All that’s left is for you to make the leap.

 The program dates:

-Note: The early decision deadline for the May 2019 session is
+Note: The first priority deadline for the August 2019 session is